 NOTE 1: The algorithm used by the Authentication Server to derive K_d is the same as the one used by the AIoT device to derive K_d.

 9c.
-Authentication Server decrypts the Enc_K_d(device ID), using K_d, and checks if the decrypted device ID matches the unencrypted device ID received .
+Authentication Server decrypts the Enc_K_d(device ID), using K_d, and checks if the decrypted device ID matches the unencrypted device ID received and checks if the Nonce is not used.

 If the decrypted device ID matches the received unencrypted device ID, the AIoT device is considered to be authenticated.